tomisalomaa/redfor-gridworld/README.md

 ![coarseSimCapabilities](https://user-images.githubusercontent.com/52319409/133126973-ff480521-1f2d-4dfd-b7b6-be5b578f963c.PNG)

-Last major update on 13/09/2021: creation of this readme.
+Last update of this readme on 13/09/2021: added features TODO.

 ## Description (13/09/2021)
 This application is related to a master's thesis (https://github.com/tomisalomaa/SM_Pro_Gradu).
 The goal is to run four different classical reinforcement learning agents in a gridworld environment with a problem set specified below.
 At the same time the application should produce statistics and simulation of the chosen agent's performance and offer the user the means to extract these statistics in order to perform comparative analysis between the learning methods available.